General

 You can use all components that follow the JavaBeans standard.
 This includes standard Swing components (JButton, JLabel, etc.) and custom components (3rd party or own beans).

-JFormDesigner can convert NetBeans, IntelliJ IDEA and Abeille forms to JFormDesigner forms.
+JFormDesigner can convert NetBeans and IntelliJ IDEA forms to JFormDesigner forms.

 Stand-alone: Either select File > Import from the main menu or drag .form files to the JFormDesigner window.
 IDE plug-ins: Right-click on the form file and select Convert to JFormDesigner Form from the popup menu.